stevenmoraleszeta/critical-mass-example-project/docs/PROJECT-IDEA.md

 **In the interview or by email, I can say:**

 "I've built a professional portfolio prototype to demonstrate my skills and approach for the Front-End Developer position at Critical Mass.
 This portfolio showcases my real-world experience leading teams at Novaera and ZETA Academia, building scalable applications that serve 1,000+ users.
 The code demonstrates design-to-code translation, component architecture, API integration, accessibility best practices, and performance optimization - all aligned with Critical Mass requirements.
-I'm excited about the opportunity to bring my full-stack expertise and leadership experience to your team in San Jose, Costa Rica."
+I'm excited about the opportunity to bring my full-stack expertise and leadership experience to your team in Costa Rica."

 **Send:**